Railway platform height: Ireland

 The electric DART fleet has carriage floors at 1067 mm above top of rail creating a step of 152 mm, while the diesel fleet is typically one step (150 to 200 mm) higher than the platform.

 On Dublin's Luas tram system, platforms are approximately 280 mm above rail.
 Tram floors are at the same height, but have internal steps over the bogies.

 Luxembourg

-The 760 mm platforms for the Namur-Luxembourg line (with 3kV DC electrification).
+The 760 mm platforms for the Namur-Luxembourg line.
 The remainder of the network, the platforms are 380 mm above rails.